Battle of Bazentin Ridge: 14 July

 On the 3rd Division front, the 8th Brigade found much uncut wire in the first belt and the second untouched.
-A company broke through on the left and bombed down the German front trench and the troops held up cut their way through or climbed over the wire to rush the trenches.
+A Company broke through on the left and bombed down the German front trench and the troops held up cut their way through or climbed over the wire to rush the trenches.
 On the 9th Brigade front on the left, the wire was on a forward slope and had been well cut.
 The British rushed the German trenches, where a sentry of I Battalion, Bavarian Regiment 16 had spotted the British at 2:00 a.m. and alerted the battalion.
 The troops breasted the ridge through machine-gun fire from Bazentin le Grand, captured the trenches and brought up trench mortars against the village; the 1st Northumberland Fusiliers passed through and captured the village.
 In the 7th Division area, the 20th Brigade captured the German trenches as soon as the bombardment lifted, finding the wire and trenches destroyed and the Germans in The Snout dead.
 The troops moved towards the second line and rushed it when the barrage lifted at 3:35 a.m.
 German troops retreating towards High Wood were shot down with small-arms fire.

 The 20th Brigade waited for the barrage to lift off Bazentin le Grand Wood at 4:25 a.m., which was quickly captured and a defensive line established beyond.
 Consolidation began as the 22nd Brigade passed through and continued the attack with the 2nd Royal Warwick, which covered the 2nd Royal Irish advance on the southern edge of Bazentin le Petit at 6:30 a.m.
 At 7:30 a.m. the Irish captured the village with help from the 6th Leicester on the left, taking prisoner the HQ staff and over 200 men of Bavarian Infantry Regiment 16.
-An hour later, a German counter-attack recovered the north end of the village except for the cemetery to the east.
-Another attack by the Irish and the 2nd Gordon Highlanders, recaptured the village; the troops dug in and defeated more counter-attacks.
+An hour later, a German counter-attack recovered the north end of the village, except for the cemetery to the east.
+Another attack by the Irish and the 2nd Gordon Highlanders, ejected the Germans; the troops dug in and defeated more counter-attacks.